Brianland

 CHAPTER ELEVEN

-2:15:51 – Willa roars off in Avanti’s Charger – and the final dramatic climax is on
+2:15:51 – Willa roars off in Avanti’s Charger – and the final heart-pounding climax is on!

-* the killer drum & percussion climactic score begins
+* killer drum / percussion / strings climactic score begins!
+Crank the volume! 🙂

-2:16:05 – Bob standing on highway – then runs back to the Nissan
+2:16:05 – Bob standing alone on empty quiet highway at crash site – then runs back to the Nissan.

 * 2:16:16 – first view (POV) of “the river of hills” (as the crew took to calling this stretch of highway)